Storm inundates Southeast, including foot of rain in western N.C.

 The deluge led to flash flooding in the city's southern suburbs.
 In Jonesboro, runoff from the heavy rain flooded some cars and homes on Saturday afternoon.

-Vehicles became submerged in flood waters at Todd Island Park, North Carolina, during the morning of June 9, 2019.
-Facebook/Todd Community Preservation Organization
+Vehicles became submerged in flood waters at Todd Island Park, North Carolina, during Sunday morning.
+Photo courtesy Todd Community Preservation Organization/Facebook

 Many communities in North Carolina and southern Virginia have also been plagued by road closures due to flooding this weekend.

 Western North Carolina has been hit the hardest by the flooding and heavy rain.
 A few locations have recorded more than a foot of rain in the past three days.
-This includes 13.64 inches near Brookford and 13.57 inches east of Boone, North Carolina.
+This includes 13.64 inches near Brookford and 13.57 inches east of Boone, N.C.

 The deluge has prompted declarations of states of emergency and evacuations.